FortiGate

 • SSH.

-See the CLI reference for more information about configuring each.
+See this document: config firewall ssl-ssh-profile for more information about configuring each.

 The HTTP certificate probe failed logs will be visible under Log and Report -> Security Events -> SSL: